The Value of a Fitness Community

 Peer motivation is powerful.
 A recent study showed that participants exercised 160% longer when in a group setting than those working with a partner, and 200% longer than those who were working out alone.

 As humans (not just women), we operate best as a "pack."
-The power of camaraderie among females thrives at Delaware Pole Fitness.
+The power of camaraderie among students thrives at Floorplay Studio.

 Here are five reasons why a fitness community is so important:

 A support network among a tribe of peers who understand you and your goals helps you stay inspired, turning workouts into a more social activity.
 A community-centered environment in which people keep each other accountable and excited to come back for more is crucial to results.
 Leveraging the support of your community has the potential to produce an overflowing amount of encouragement and incentive to work harder.

 2. Your intentions become reality.

 Establishing our priorities sets an intention for our exercise accountability game plan.
 Knowing where you want to go and how to stay on the right path is what will drive you directly to your end destination.
 Surrounding yourself with people who exude positive energy and share similar goals will help you follow through with your intentions.